filipjuza/schnitzel-noggers-asylum/README.md

 # Schnitzel-Noggers Asylum Escape Room
 **XR project, XR Development 2, fall 2019**

 The purpose of the project is to create a VR escape room with a series of puzzles.
-The project will utilise hand tracking and require the player to use hand gestures and movements.
+The project utilises hand tracking and require the player to use hand gestures and movements.

 ## Puzzles
 * A lockbox containing the literal key to escape.
 The lockbox will feature a locking mechanism and might require solving the secondary puzzles to open.